Forecaster/routing_editor/README.md

 Latest release: https://github.com/Forecaster/routing_editor/releases/tag/1.0

-Here's a 10m video showing the features of the application: https://www.youtu.be/67-x-QbfvHg
+Here's a 10 minute video showing the features of the application: https://www.youtu.be/67-x-QbfvHg